lappiahnuamah/DevOps-CloudEngr-StegHub/1.LAMP_Stack/README.md

 ---
 ![ec2-success](./images/1l.PNG)
 ---
-- Make sure the status checks are all checked ensuring that our instance has been launched
+- Make sure the status checks are all checked ensuring that our instance has been launched and running
 ---
 ![ec2-success](./images/2d.PNG)
 ---